arneme/Data-Modelling-with-Apache-Cassandra/README.md

 # Data Modelling with Apache Cassandra
-The documentation of the project is done in the Jypyter notebook
+The documentation of the project is done in the Jupyter notebook